mobxjs/mobx-state-tree/docs/recipes/pre-built-form-types-with-mst-form-type.md

+---
+id: pre-built-form-types-with-mst-form-type
+title: Pre-built Form Types with MST Form Type
+---

 # MST Form Type

 Find the `mst-form-type` library on npm: https://www.npmjs.com/package/mst-form-type.

 ## Introduction

 Libraries like [Ant Design](https://ant.design/) have a built-in `Form` component that holds field status and validation rules.
 Integrating a `Form` component with MobX State Tree models can pose significant challenges as business logic become more complex.

 That's where a solution like `mst-form-type` library comes into play.
 It models the Ant design field management like a conventional MobX-State-Tree type definition.
 Users can still use the UI of a component library and keep logic inside MobX-State-Tree, instead of syncing status changes between `Form` component and model.